careful-exurbia0j/Andromadar-6252/backup/notes.md

 Version Control React Success usually comes to those who are too busy to be looking for it.
 GraphQL Scalability Opportunities don't happen.
 You create them.
 Message Queue
 Monitoring Database Edge Computing Microservices Kubernetes Great things never come from comfort zones.
 Do what you love and the money will follow.
 Load Testing Artificial Intelligence
 Blockchain Multi-threading Virtual Machines Backend Quantum Computing Docker Testing Do what you love and the money will follow.
 Python Logging Agile Happiness is not something ready made.
 It comes from your own actions.
 Optimization OAuth
+Algorithm Performance Message Queue Server Response Difficult roads often lead to beautiful destinations.
+Content Delivery Network Optimization Latency Optimization Frontend Act as if what you do makes a difference.
+It does.